Playbook

 JOIN dim_game g ON b.game_id = g.game_id

-WHERE g.season_type = 'Regular Season'
+AND g.season_type = 'Regular Season'

 GROUP BY 1